 Live Action TV

-- On Red Dwarf, the Inquisitors' helm.
+- On Red Dwarf, the Inquisitors' helmet.
 It's not quite shaped like a human skull, though.

 - Warhammer 40,000 is full of skeletal imagery.
 Particularly with the Imperium of Man and even more so with worshippers of Khorne.